|

 In

-the late afternoon (Karnak closes at 4 PM) we make
+the late afternoon we make

 a visit to the modern Luxor Museum.
 There is a special exhibit room for a